MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 # Use safe deployment practices to safeguard and manage your environment

-Safe Deployment Practices (SDP) help an organzation build resilient processes that maintain productivity.
+Safe Deployment Practices (SDP) help an organization build resilient processes that maintain productivity.
 Microsoft follows safe deployment practices that minimize the risk of updates having an unexpected impact.
-This article describes Microsoft Defender for Endpoint’s approach to SDP and what customers can do to manage their own roll-out processes for an additional layer of control.
+This article describes Microsoft Defender for Endpoint’s approach to SDP and what customers can do to manage their own roll-out processes for an layer of control.

 Microsoft Defender for Endpoint ships updates externally only after all the certification and validation tests are completed across multiple iterations of internal devices.

 Defender for Endpoint applies SDP to two distinct update mechanisms:

-- Software and driver updates that are updated monthly (and can potentially update kernel-mode components).
+- Software and driver updates that are updated monthly (can potentially update kernel-mode components).
-- Security intelligence and detection logic updates that may be updated multiple times a day and only apply to user-mode components.
+- Security intelligence and detection logic updates that can be updated multiple times a day (only apply to user-mode components).

 ## Monthly SDP software and drivers updates

 Defender for Endpoint releases monthly software and driver updates that add new functionality, improve existing features, and resolve bugs.

-Defender for Endpoint’s kernel drivers capture system-wide signals like process execution, file creation, and network activity.
+Defender for Endpoint’s kernel drivers captures system-wide signals like process execution, file creation, and network activity.
 These drivers are updated through Windows Update, over a gradual and staged deployment process after spending weeks in stabilization and testing.
 The deployment evaluation monitors key metrics like reliability, performance, battery, application compatibility, and more across hardware and software configurations.

 :::image type="content" alt-text="process for rolling out software and driver updates for Defender for Endpoint" source="/defender/media/defender-endpoint/mde-software-driver-updates.png" lightbox="/defender/media/defender-endpoint/mde-software-driver-updates.png":::